 Here’s whether it’s bad to use your phone while it is charging:

-You can use your phone while it charges, and it won’t hurt it.
+You can use your phone while it is charging, and it won’t hurt it.

 Recharging a battery reduces its lifespan, however.

-If you want to learn all about whether it’s bad to use your phone while it’s charging, then this article is for you.
+If you want to learn all about what happens when using your phone while it’s charging, then this article is for you.

 Let’s jump right in!